jHelsing/Yavin/README.md

   - [ ] Add Github Action for integration tests
   - [ ] Add JaCoCo test coverage to Gradle
   - [ ] Add Github Action for SonarCloud
+- [ ] Set up another microservice which can support auth so we avoid the large Keycloak url etc.
+- [ ] Set up a proxy/loadbalancer for the backend APIs so we can have VIRTUAL_HOSTS etc. to direct traffic in a good way.
+- [ ] Make Yavin work with redundancy

 # Coding guidelines
 - Authorization & Roles: Most users should be able to access everything and will have the role *user*.